datalad-handbook/book/docs/usecases/RStudio_user.rst

 Max first want to clone the repository on their computer, they use the Rstudio `create a new project` function using the SSH address of the parent repository.
-Max can't see submodules content and come to Bobby.
+Max can't see submodules content and comes to Bobby.

 Bobby comes and run `datalad get . -n -r` in the terminal window of Rstudio.

 They then explain:
-  - Rstudio can only use simple git commands, which do not clone submodule content.
+  - Rstudio can only use simple Git commands, which do not clone submodule content.
-  - datalad command are run in the terminal window.
-Datalad does not have a R package and do not run in the console
+  - DataLad command are run in the terminal window.
+DataLad does not have a R package and do not run in the console
   - This specific function `get .` will download all files, it has two options:
      - `-n` option means annexed files will not be downloaded
      - `-r` option means that the function is run in all submodules, recursively

-Max has learned something, and it realise that git-annex is probably not set in its repositoy.
+The repository that Max cloned was a pure Git repository, and never contained annexed files.
+Because Max wants to save additional files using :term:`git-annex` rather than Git, they need to turn this pure Git repository into proper :term:`DataLad dataset` (i.e., a Git repository with additional features from :term:`git-annex` and DataLad).
+Otherwise, any files they would save would be committed to Git.
-After reading the handbook, they see the create function need to be forced when the folder already exist, so they  run
+After reading the Handbook, they see that :command:`datalad create --force` is the correct command  to create a DataLad dataset when the folder already exist, so they  run
 `datalad create --force -r` in the parent repository.
-Now they are sure they set up datalad to work in the repository and all submodules, since they used the `-r` option.
+Now they are sure they set up datalad to work in the repository and all submodules, since they used the `-r` (short for ``--recursive``) option.

 Working on the code
 ^^^^^^^^^^^^^^^^^^^